-MG Leonard has a first class BA honors in English Literature, and a Masters in Shakespearean Studies from King's College University London.
-She is an experienced producer, director and actor, and has worked in theatre for over ten years, primarily at Shakespeare's Globe, The Royal Opera House, and as the Senior Digital Producer for The National Theatre.
-She currently lives in Brighton with her partner and two sons.
+MG Leonard is an experienced producer, director and actor, and has worked in theatre for over ten years, primarily at Shakespeare's Globe, The Royal Opera House, and as the Senior Digital Producer for The National Theatre.
+She now writes fulltime and lives in Brighton with her partner and two sons.

-Author MG Leonard tells us more about twitchers, 'spark' birds, and writing mysteries as she introduces her new book, Spark:
+Author MG Leonard tells us more about twitchers, egg theft, and writing mysteries as she introduces her new book, Clutch:

 Q&A with MG Leonard

 1. Can you tell us about your Twitch adventures, and why you decided to focus on bird watching in this series?